Sinfonia Concertante for Four Winds

-The Sinfonia Concertante for Four Winds in E-flat major, K. 297b (Anh.
+The Sinfonia Concertante for Four Winds in E♭ major, K. 297b (Anh.
 C 14.01), is a work thought to be by Wolfgang Amadeus Mozart for oboe, clarinet, horn, bassoon, and orchestra.
-He originally wrote a work for flute, oboe, horn, bassoon, and orchestra, K. Anh.
+Mozart's work was written for flute, oboe, horn, bassoon, and orchestra, K. Anh.
 9 (297B), in Paris in April 1778.
-This original work is lost.

-The lost Mozart Sinfonia Concertante
+This original work is lost, and it is not known who reworked it for a different combination of wind instruments if, indeed, this work is a reworking of Mozart's original.

+Lost manuscript

 In April 1778, Mozart wrote to his father from Paris about the sinfonia concertante he was writing for performance at the Concert Spirituel naming the four virtuoso soloists who were to play.
 They were Johan Wendling (flute), Friedrich Ramm (oboe), Giovanni Punto (horn) and Georg Wenzl Ritter (bassoon).
 Mozart knew the three woodwind players from a previous visit to Mannheim.
 He wrote that the four soloists were "in love with" the work and that Joseph Legros, the Concert Spirituel director, had kept the score to have it copied.
 However at the last minute Mozart's piece was displaced from the concert program by a piece for similar forces by Giuseppe Cambini and the Mozart work was never played.
 From this point the original Mozart work became lost.

-The Sinfonia Concertante as it is played today
+As it is played today

 The work as it is performed today came to light in 1869 as an anonymous copy manuscript in the collection of Otto Jahn.
 Jahn wrote the first scholarly biography of W. A. Mozart and had amassed a large quantity of Mozart letters, original manuscripts and score copies.
 These he made available to Köchel to assist with the creation of the Köchel catalogue of Mozart's work.
-There is considerable debate about the relation of this work as it is performed today to the lost original work, in part because the Jahn score has a somewhat different lineup of soloists from the lost Mozart work, but also because it contains errors both of copying and composition.
+There is considerable debate about the relation of this work as it is performed today to the lost original work, in part because the Jahn score has a somewhat different line-up of soloists from the lost Mozart work, but also because it contains errors both of copying and composition, as well as many dynamic markings and performance indications that Mozart would not have used, making it unlikely that it was copied from a Mozart manuscript.
+The manuscript bears no attribution to Mozart, or to any composer.

+The work was endorsed as authentic by a number of Mozart scholars from the 1920s onward.
+These included Georges de Saint Foix and Alfred Einstein.
+Einstein was so convinced of its authenticity that he removed it from the appendix of the Köchel catalogue of Mozart's words to the main body, stating that although it had been arranged for a different group of soloists, "the arranger has not permitted himself any alteration seriously affecting the essential nature of the work".
+However, scholarly opinion had swung the other way by the 1960s when the work was removed from the main body of the revised Köchel catalogue and relegated once again to the appendix.